gulzarka/bitly/README.md

       - requests
       - urllib3
  - Get your bitly token on  https://app.bitly.com/settings/api/
- - Save your token in .env file with variable BITLY_TOKEN = yourtoken
+ - Save your token in .env file with variable BITLY_TOKEN=yourtoken